eu/join/README.md

 The "badge" is nothing more than a label that you're a part of the `eu` team.
 To join the team:

-1. [Open an issue](https://github.com/eu/join/issues) and add the label `join`
+1. [Fork `list.txt`](https://github.com/eu/join/edit/master/list.txt) and add your username to the bottom of the file
-2. Write a little message and open the issue!
-Write a poem, say hello, or just send it blank
+2. Propose the file change

-I'll add you within 24 hours.
+I'll merge it and add you within 24 hours.
 Or I'll do my best.
 Life happens.

 ## Enabling the badge